Code-Institute-Submissions/southernspices-project1/README.md

 *Visitors of this site* use this website to search for the nearby Indian restaurant,glutein free and vegan friendly for a dine out or any party catering services.

+##### User Story
+ *As a restaurant customer-*
+ - I want to easly navigate through the site.
+ - I want to find the menu and price list and to download easily.
+ - I want to learn more about the restaurant.
+ - I want to reserve a table.
+ - I want to check the reviews of others.
+ - I want to book for a catering service.

+*For Clients*
+- I want a simple elegant and catchy Site for my restaurant.
+- The site must be easy to navigate,find the necessary details and sevices available without any complication.
+- A detailed menu including price list.
+- A brief about restaurant.
+- The site should be able to provide reservation.
+- I want customer to find the location and working hours esily and customer could reach us easily.

 ### Technologies Used

 *	This project uses HTML and CSS programming languages.